-Slip, trip and fall accident cases are one of the most common types of personal injury lawsuits filed in the US.
-If you have suffered an injury in a slip or trip accident due to a company’s carelessness, then you may be entitled to compensation for your injuries.
+Slip and fall accident cases are one of the most common types of personal injury lawsuits filed in the US.
+If you have suffered an injury in a slip and fall accident due to a company’s carelessness, then you may be entitled to compensation for your injuries.

 Whether your accident occurred in a store, restaurant, tavern, or an amusement facility, the law provides a remedy if your injury was due to the business owner’s negligence, maintenance or management.
 Businesses operate to make money.
 The obligation that comes from that operation is to make the place safe for customers.

 Below is a brief introduction to slip, trip and fall cases in Illinois and what you should do if you were injured.
 Such cases are also referred to as “trip and fall” or “fall down” or “premises liability” claims.

 What is a Slip and Fall Case?

 Generally speaking, a slip and fall case arises from an injury that occurs due to the negligence of a business owner on their property.
 The injured person may file a lawsuit against the entity responsible for maintaining a safe business environment.
 However, it is important to note that the property owner is not always fully liable for all damages that occur.

 Elements of a Case

 In Illinois, you must prove that the slip was due to the negligence of the property owner.
 Negligence is a complex area of tort law and there are many nuances that vary from state to state.
 In Illinois you must prove the following: